2 people injured in area crashes

-A Neosho man was injured in a two-vehicle crash at 9:22 a.m.
-Wednesday on U.S. Highway 60 at Route CC in Newton County, according to the Missouri State Highway Patrol.
+An Asbury man was injured in a single-vehicle crash at 6:40 p.m.
+Wednesday on Maple Road at Route KK in Waco, according to the Missouri State Highway Patrol.

-Freddie L. Bartmess, 74, was taken to Freeman Hospital West in Joplin with minor injuries.
+Brian L. Neale, 53, was taken to Mercy Hospital Joplin with minor injuries.

-He was driving a northbound pickup truck and failed to stop for a flashing red signal, pulling into the path of a westbound semitruck operated by Brandon A. Pennington, 37, of Monett, according to the patrol.
+Neale was driving a westbound car that ran off the road, struck a culvert and overturned, the patrol said.

-• An Arkansas woman was injured in a single-vehicle crash at 8:51 p.m.
-Tuesday on Missouri Highway 90, about 2 miles east of Noel in McDonald County, according to the state patrol.
+• A Neosho teen was injured in a two-vehicle crash at 5:40 p.m.
+Wednesday on U.S. Highway 60, a mile west of Neosho in Newton County, the state patrol said.

-Karen R. Breyer, 86, of Bella Vista, was taken to Mercy Hospital in Bella Vista with minor injuries.
+The 17-year-old girl, whose name was not released due to her status as a juvenile, was taken to Freeman Neosho Hospital with minor injuries.

-She was driving an eastbound vehicle that ran off the road and struck a sign, the patrol said.

 Commented